 The SI-MBA curriculum is designed to equip students with the knowledge and tools they’ll need to harness the potential of business to act as a force for good.
 The classroom-based learning is fast paced, interactive, and grounded in real-world knowledge.
 The rigorous course structure is augmented by exclusive talks from Innovators in Residence, and through workshops with practitioners.

 Kate Williams, CEO at 1% for the Planet, discusses the intersection of business and environmentalism with SI-MBA students in 2019.

 MODULES AND COURSES

 The program is structured in 4 modules of 8 weeks each.
-Each module is made of a series of short, intense courses.
-The number of courses per module varies.
-The students in each cohort learn and grow together as a cohesive group, and forming life long professional and personal relationships.
+Each module comprises a series of short, intense courses.
+The students in each cohort learn and grow together as a cohesive group, and form lifelong professional and personal relationships.

 Summer Preparation (self-paced, online)

 Teamwork for Sustained Innovation

 From CSR to Creating Sustainable Shared Value

 Marketing Decision Making Under Uncertainty